AEW Dynamite preview: Fyter Fest night two lineup for Wednesday - Pro Wrestling Dot Net

 -Nyla Rose in action.

-Powell’s POV: The Jon Moxley vs. Brian Cage for the AEW Championship match that was scheduled for night two has been pushed back to the July 15 edition of Dynamite, which carries the Fight For The Fallen monicker.
-It’s a perfectly logical move given that Moxley’s wife Renee Young tested positive for COVID-19.
-The second night of Fyter Fest will be taped today in Jacksonville, Florida at Daily’s Place.
+Powell’s POV: The Jon Moxley vs. Brian Cage for the AEW Championship match that was scheduled for night two has been pushed back to the July 15 edition of Dynamite, which now carries the Fight For The Fallen monicker.
+The second night of Fyter Fest was taped Thursday in Jacksonville, Florida at Daily’s Place.
 Join Jake Barnett for his weekly live review as the show airs Wednesdays on TNT at 7CT/8ET.
 Dot Net Members hear my same night audio review every week.